Tutoring – Personalised, supportive, challenging and fun!

 Many children start with us at the beginning of year 5.
 The course starts with reasoning and the children enjoy learning something completely different to regular school work.
 They receive a report, based on assessments, when we have finished this block of teaching after approximately 8 weeks.
 We then move onto Maths and English – again assessments and reports are given at the end of this 12 week block (middle of spring term).
 There is a year 5 parent information evening early in the spring term , individual parent meetings before the summer term and informal ad hoc meetings in the final term, especially where parents and tutors need to work closely together.
 In the final term the children will receive a weekly assessment so gaps can be highlighted and worked on.
 The tuition at this stage is very much personalised and based around timed papers relevant for their target schools and we work closely with families leading up to the exams.

 Note that children are welcome to join at any point but catch-up work may be necessary in some cases.

-Elevate Eleven has been in business for 15 years and works hard to ensure that children find the right school for them.
+Elevate Eleven has been in business for 20 years and works hard to ensure that children find the right school for them.
 This is why we have excellent exam results.
-We want to assure you that we know how to ‘jump through the hoops’ and help you have rest and peace in the situation, letting us take at least some of the strain.
-We have been through this as parents and, with our eldest at university and our youngest in the upper sixth, we are now seeing the complete ‘education’ cycle from a parents’ perspective.
+We want to assure you that we know how to ‘jump through the hoops’ and help you find rest and peace in the situation, letting us take at least some of the strain.
+We have been through this as parents and, with our grown up children, we are now seeing the complete ‘education’ cycle from a parents’ perspective.
 We have personal experience of both state and private schools, of bursaries and scholarships, of moving children between schools and dealing with special educational needs.